 Tonic-Clonic Seizure (Also known as Grand Mal)

--This usually lasts between 2-3minutes and up to 5 minutes.
+-This seizure lasts between 2-3minutes and up to 5 minutes.
 Over 5 minutes is considered an emergency and requires immediate medical help.

--The person enters the Tonic stage which stiffens the body which may make the person, wince, cry or make noises as their muscles contract
+-The person enters the Tonic stage which stiffens the body which may make the person, wince, cry or make noises due to muscle contraction.

--They are usually developed in childhood but can happen at any age
+-This type of seizure usually develops in childhood but can happen at any age.

 Atonic Seizures (Also known as drop attacks)

--The person may not remember the seizure after gaining consciousness
+-The person may not remember the seizure after regaining consciousness.

-For more information on Head Trauma and Protective Helmets click here
+For more information on Head Trauma & Protective Helmets click here

 Absence Seizures (Also known as Petit Mal)

--This kind is very short, almost a few seconds
+-This type of seizure is very short, almost a few seconds to a minute.

--This person may jerk or suddenly fling out an arm or leg
+-This type of seizure may result in jerking or for a person to suddenly fling out an arm or leg.

--They can happen in a single event or series of them
+-They can happen in a single event or in a series.

--This person runs the risk of falling as they lose control of their muscles
+-This person may run the risk of falling as they lose control of their muscles.